redis-stack/redis-stack-docs/docs/stack/get-started/tutorials/stack-node.md

 await personRepository.createIndex()
 ```

-That's all we need for `person.js` and all we need to starting talking to Redis using Redis OM.
-Here's the code in its entirity:
+That's all we need for `person.js` and all we need to start talking to Redis using Redis OM.
+Here's the code in its entirety:

 ```javascript
 import { Entity, Schema } from 'redis-om'